The Measured Scoop

 Yes, by using the recommended wrapping process shown above, you can make these sandwiches the day before your event.
 You can also use this process with any tea sandwich.

 No, this is the process I use to make them look the best as well as making them easier to slice.
-If you want to eat them right away, carefully cut them with the serrated knife, keeping an eye on the cucumber, which might slip out while you slice.
+If you want to eat them right away, carefully cut them with a sharp non-serrated knife, keeping an eye on the cucumber, which might slip out while you slice.

 One English cucumber, one batch of cream cheese mixture, and one loaf of soft white bread yield approximately ten whole sandwiches, which can be sliced into 2, 3, or 4 cucumber finger sandwiches.